-A business owner recently vented his frustration to me around the number of job seekers who FAIL drug tests at his company:
+A business owner recently vented his frustration to me around the number of job seekers who FAILED a work drug test at his company:

 “As a fairly active employer when it comes to hiring, I need to share with you my recent frustration when it comes to new hires and drug testing.
 We have had a particularly bad run in the last quarter with over a dozen failed tests.
 With over half of the candidates being college grads, I was particularly surprised!
 It actually seems more like an IQ test, why take it if you are going to fail?
 People currently in a job hunt should really be more aware of how testing works, and be prepared to pass.
 It is both disappointing and expensive for us as employers.”